Eugene Hale: Senatorial career, later life

 During the late 1890s, Hale and Senator George F. Hoar of Massachusetts were the most vocal opponents of American intervention into the ongoing insurrection in Cuba.
 Hale disdained expansionism and jingoism and often challenged claims made by senators on Cuban military victories and Spanish atrocities.
 He so frequently engaged in verbal jousts with Cuban sympathizers in the Senate that they unfairly accused him of parroting Spanish propaganda and called him "The Senator from Spain."

-Senator Hale retired from politics in 1911 and spent the remainder of his life in Ellsworth, Maine, and in Washington, D.C., where he died.
-He is buried in Woodbine Cemetery, Ellsworth, Maine.
+Hale retired from politics in 1911 and spent the remainder of his life in Ellsworth, Maine, and in Washington, D.C..
+In 1914, he suffered a paralytic stroke.
+In December 1915, newspapers announced that he was "seriously ill of paralysis."
+He eventually died in Ellsworth in 1918 and is buried in Woodbine Cemetery.

 Two ships were named USS Hale for him.
 He was the father of Frederick Hale, also a U.S. senator from Maine, and of diplomat Chandler Hale.

 Gertrude Atherton's novel Senator North (1900) was based on Eugene Hale.